ImprovEvolve: Basin-Hopping Meets LLM-Guided Evolutionary Search: Discussion and Conclusion

 \section{Discussion and Conclusion}

 \improvevolve\ demonstrates that decomposing an optimization task into modular subproblems substantially improves the output of an evolutionary coding agent.
-Although decomposition is a well-established principle, its significance in LLM-powered discovery deserves emphasis: current models produce a complete response in a single turn regardless of problem difficulty, and task decomposition---already a staple of AI-assisted code editors---can bring similar acceleration to AI for mathematics.
-Both human-guided and computer-guided decomposition can contribute: researchers specify the modules a program should contain, while AI agents validate and debug them so that the evolutionary LLM can focus on conceptual aspects.
+Decomposition is a well-established principle, but its significance for LLM-powered discovery deserves emphasis.
+Current models produce a complete response in a single turn regardless of problem difficulty, while task decomposition, already a staple of AI-assisted code editors, can bring comparable benefit to AI for mathematics, with researchers specifying the modules the program must contain and agents validating and debugging them so the LLM-guided evolution can focus on the conceptual core.

-Decomposition is especially critical in mathematics, where an idea may fail entirely until its implementation is fully correct.
-For example, reproducing the 592-sphere construction from~\citet{ganzhinov2022highlysymmetriclines} for the kissing number problem in 11D required approximately 20 chat exchanges with \emph{Gemini~3~Pro}; intermediate versions produced fewer than 100 valid spheres.
-Such a construction is unlikely to emerge through evolution alone, as the sparse reward signal would cause the idea to be discarded before a correct implementation is found.
-An agentic approach could address this by setting reproduction of the construction as a long-term goal while delegating debugging to auxiliary agents.

-Incorporating human guidance is straightforward: domain experts can tailor the task decomposition, for instance delegating non-local optimization to basin-hopping---a technique naturally suited for evolutionary implementation.
-Looking ahead, combining task decomposition with agentic workflows---where an AI agent autonomously decides which modules to refine and when to invoke external solvers---is a promising direction for scaling LLM-powered mathematical discovery.
+Decomposition is especially important in mathematics, where a promising idea may give a consistently poor signal until its implementation is fully correct.
+For example, reproducing the 592-sphere 11D kissing number construction took roughly 20 chat exchanges with \emph{Gemini 3 Pro} provided with the \LaTeX source of the original article \citep{ganzhinov2022highlysymmetriclines}, and intermediate versions yielded fewer than 100 valid spheres.
+Such a complex construction is unlikely to arise through evolution alone, because the sparse reward signal would discard the idea before a correct implementation is obtained.
+Human experts can tailor the decomposition, for example, by delegating non-local search to basin-hopping.
+Combining these tailored decompositions with agentic workflows that autonomously decide which modules to refine and when to invoke external solvers represents a promising direction for scaling LLM-powered mathematical discovery.